linkml/linkml/sphinx/data/validating-data.md

   -s, --schema TEXT               Path to schema specified as LinkML yaml --help                          Show this message and exit.
 ```

+## Validation via shape languages

+Currently the linkml framework does not provide builtin support for validating using a shape language, but the following strategy can be used:

+1. Convert data to RDF using `linkml-convert`
+2. Convert schema to a shape language using `gen-shex` or `gen-shacl`
+3. Use a ShEx or SHACL validator

+See next section for more details.

 ## Future plans